zeusta/Docs/extensions/Guide By Functions/Magento 1/Gift Card.md

 Add Printing feature: Admin can print the gift card codes, then send them to customers
 ### Version 1.2 (updated on Nov 9th 2011)
 ### Version 1.1 (updated on Sep 21th 2011)
-Add more configuration fields to change position of Gift Card Box on the checkout page
+<a href="#p1">Add more configuration fields to change position of Gift Card Box on the checkout page</a>
 ### Version 1.0 (released on Aug 30th 2011)
 Release extension.